veg/datamonkey-docs/methods/fubar.md

 1. **Upload Data**:

-   - Provide an alignment file and a corresponding phylogenetic tree, ensuring correct formatting.
+   - Provide an alignment with a corresponding phylogenetic tree file, ensuring correct formatting.
    - Select the appropriate genetic code and configure any optional parameters based on your analysis needs.

 2. **Run Analysis**: